WD-Scott/NBA-MVP-Prediction/README.md

 There are still some highly correlated features, but we proceed with these 10 and use them for modeling in `Models.ipynb`.

-In this the  `Models.ipynb` notebook, we choose to train and test only the ensemble and tree-based methods, as these are best-suited for the next task, which is finding as best a model as we can and using the feature importance scores to inform our index design.
+In the `Models.ipynb` notebook, we train and test only the ensemble and tree-based methods, as these are best suited for the next task: finding the best model we can and using the feature importance scores to inform our index design.
 So, we train, test, and compare six models, including:

 * Random Forest (RF)
 * Decision Tree (DTree)